karrysouls/open-a-share-trader/README.md

 ## Goal

 The goal of this project is to turn personal trading research into a clean, reproducible, and open-source quantitative system that can help individual learners study the market with more discipline.

+## Disclaimer

+This project is for educational and research purposes only.
+It does not provide investment advice, trading signals, or guaranteed returns.
+Users should make their own independent decisions and manage risk carefully.